akshaychauhan-ac/front-end/css/README.md

             div[id=a] {
                 background-color: blue;
             }
-        3. Contextual selectors are more specific than a single element selector - The embedded style sheet is closer to the element to be styled.
+        o Contextual selectors are more specific than a single element selector - The embedded style sheet is closer to the element to be styled.
 So in the following situation From external CSS file:
             #content h1 {